mcasimir/bootwire/README.md

 The __context object__ is just an object that exposes a few methods to manipulate and use it:

-- `set`: set one or many properties
+- `$set`: set one or many properties
-- `provide`: set a property to the result of the invocation of a provider function.
+- `$provide`: set a property to the result of the invocation of a provider function.
-- `wire`: wire a function passing the context as parameter
+- `$wire`: wire a function passing the context as parameter
-- `get`: get a value in the context by key or by path
+- `$get`: get a value in the context by key or by path

-Using `set` and `provide` on the context object will ensure that all of its properties **will be only set once**, allowing to inject providers, services connections, configs and so on during tests.
+Using `$set` and `$provide` on the context object will ensure that all of its properties **will be only set once**, allowing to inject providers, services connections, configs and so on during tests.

 The __boot procedure__ to which the context is passed is a function that acts as the single starting point of an application.